freefallcid/dominicreich-jekyll-2019/src/_work/software.md

 </p>

-A simple chat viewer as at times of [rconnet.de](http://rconnet.de) the chatlogs were produced from bottom to top.
-That means you had to read those logs from bottom to the top which is not a normal or usual way of how you read things.
+A simple chat viewer to use with [rconnet.de](http://rconnet.de).
+The chatlogs were produced from bottom to top---that means you had to read those logs from bottom to the top which is not a normal or usual way of how you read things.
 It was not naturally.

 ## WiW RCON Chat

 This tool's purpose was re-sorting of the reading direction as well as the possibility to filter for specific words.
 And quickly remove those server messages at the cost of an additional click.